Research Roundup: neuroscience antibodies and protein standards

 Let's take a look at three recent studies showing our products in action.

-1. Identification of novel cerebrospinal fluid biomarker candidates for dementia with Lewy bodies: a proteomic approach (van Steenoven et al. Mol Neurodegener, 2020)
+1. Identification of novel cerebrospinal fluid biomarker candidates for dementia with Lewy bodies: a proteomic approach (van Steenoven et al. 2020)

 Lewy body dementia (LBD) is associated with cognitive decline, parkinsonian symptoms, cognitive irregularities, and REM sleep behavior disorder.

-The diagnosis of LBD is often achievable upon post-mortem examination due to the overlap in symptoms with other disorders.
+LBD diagnosis is often achievable upon post-mortem examination due to the overlap in symptoms with other disorders.
 This is why there is a need for new and accurate biomarkers to identify and categorize patients with the disease.

 In this work, the authors used mass spectrometry (to identify) and ELISA (to validate) six promising biomarkers in the cerebral spinal fluid of LBD patients.
 The results suggest these candidate biomarkers promise to improve diagnostic accuracy in living patients, particularly when used as a panel.